-The Procedural Code contains a provision which entitles the Maritime Court to release the applicant from the obligation to provide security.
-This is only possible if the applicant cannot provide security and the applicant's claim is considered justified and fell-founded.
-It is highly unusual that such release is granted.
-The authorities are not obliged to provide a security.
+The Maritime Court may release the applicant from the obligation to provide security if the applicant cannot provide security and the applicant's claim is considered justified and fell-founded.
+However, it is highly unusual that such release is granted.